Pre-post note to people wondering where the fuck I am:

 Hi!
 I miss you.
 I’ve been working on a massive post so massive it’s hard to even call it a post.
 I really am nearing the end of the process, but as people who follow Wait But Why closely are aware, I’m incredibly awful at giving time predictions, so I’m going to just leave it at that.

-I can’t wait to share what I’ve spent most of the last couple years thinking about.
+I can’t wait to share what I’ve spent most of the last couple of years thinking about.
 Especially because a blogger flow is usually like this:

 But the last couple years, aside from a few breaks to post something, has been more like this: